-Murray’s 50 points power Nuggets past crumbling Cavaliers
+Murray scores historic 50 as Nuggets down crumbling Cavs

 Not the way Murray was shooting.

-Murray celebrated his third straight long-range make — from 33 feet — to open the fourth by pounding his chest and screaming toward fans.
-He scored Denver’s first 13 in the last quarter, and then passed his previous career best of 46 points by draining another 3 — on Jokic’s 10th assist — with 4 minutes left.
+After a strong start, the Cavs have fallen near the bottom of the Eastern Conference standings.

+“With the exception of Murray, we took some steps in the right direction,” Cavs coach J.B.
+Bickerstaff said.

 Michael Porter Jr. added 22 points for the Nuggets.
-Jokic had 16 points and 12 rebounds in getting his seventh triple-double this season.
+Jokic celebrated turning 26 with 16 points and 12 rebounds in getting his seventh triple-double this season.

 A stopover in Cleveland was not originally part of Denver’s travel itinerary for a four-game trip.
 However, when the league postponed three San Antonio games — including one against the Cavs on Wednesday — earlier this week because of virus cases on the Spurs, the Nuggets were re-routed.